gbmhunter/blog/content/programming/languages/c/string-manipulation/index.md

 ## Number To String Manipulation

 Most C compiler installations include standard C libraries for manipulating strings.
-A common one is stdio.h, usually included into a C file using the syntax `#include <stdio.h>`.
+A common one is `stdio.h`, usually included into a C file using the syntax `#include <stdio.h>`.
 This library contains string copy, concatenate, string build and many others.
 Most of them rely on null-terminated strings to function properly.
 Some of the most widely used ones are shown below.

 <table>